 (d) the transfer is legally required on important public interest grounds or for the establishment, exercise or defence of legal claims; or

-(e) the transfer is authorised by the relevant data protection authority where we have adduced adequate safeguards with respect to the protection of the data subjects' privacy, their fundamental rights and freedoms, and the exercise of their rights.
+(e) the transfer is authorised by data protection laws where we have taken adequate safeguards with respect to the protection of the data subjects' privacy, their fundamental rights and freedoms, and the exercise of their rights.

-1.2 Subject to the requirements in paragraph 1.1 above, personal data held by Leftfield may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-That staff maybe engaged in, among other things, the fulfilment of contracts with the data subject, the processing of payment details and the provision of support services.
+6.2 Subject to the requirements in the section above, personal data held by Leftfield may also be processed by staff operating outside the UK who work for us or for one of our suppliers.
+That staff may be engaged in, among other things, the fulfilment of contracts with the data subject, the processing of payment details and the provision of support services.

 7. DATA SECURITY